systemd-stub, sd-stub, linuxx64.efi.stub, linuxia32.efi.stub, linuxaa64.efi.stub — A simple UEFI kernel boot stub

 details on configuration extension images.
 The generated cpio archive containing

-these system extension images is measured into TPM PCR 12 (if a TPM is present).
+these configuration extension images is measured into TPM PCR 12 (if a TPM is present).

 Similarly, files